Weekly Review: Preferred Stock CEFs

 Source: CEFConnect.com

-There are no major changes on the chart - everything is the same from last week.
-The sector has delivered delightful returns to the fixed income investors over this time frame.
-In truth - and as stated on must fund sponsor websites - past returns are no guarantee of future performance.
-And this is truer than ever, because we have yet to see the managers earn their management fee in a rising interest rate environment.
+There are no major changes on the chart - almost everything remains the same from last week.
+The sector has continued to deliver delightful returns to the fixed income investors over this time frame.
+Of course, this could not be a guarantee of future performance.
+This should not slip you to be your general reason for a trade pick.
+Like I say every single time - a deeper research is always needed before we can step in any kind of trade.

 Source: CEFConnect.com